 Services

-Basic Manners
+Foundation Skills including Basic Manners

 Puppy Raising and Training

 Puppies bring so much joy but they are a LOT of work!
 The ideal scenario is to contact me about puppy training PRIOR to bringing your new puppy home.
-The first 16 weeks of a puppy’s life are most critical for positive exposure and socialization, so take full advantage of that period of time.
+The first 16 weeks of a puppy’s life are critical for positive exposure and socialization, so take full advantage of that period of time.
 When working with me, you will get:

-• information about positive exposure and socialization (there are many misconceptions)
+• information about positive exposure and socialization

-• a start to basic manners training
+• a start to foundation skills (see above)

 It’s reassuring to have a professional trainer to work with.
 There is lots of misleading information online and from well-intended friends and family.
 I’ll tailor your training to your needs, questions, and the number of sessions we have together.
+If you want more support, ask me about my deluxe puppy package.

-“Walk and Train” or “Hike and Train” (Enrichment and Training Outings)
+“Walk and Train” or “Hike and Train”

-I will take your dog out on neighborhood walks (on-leash) or hikes in East Bay Regional parks (on- or off-leash, or on a long line), and incorporate enrichment and training during the outing.
+I will take your dog out on neighborhood walks (on-leash) or hikes in East Bay Regional parks (on- or off-leash), and incorporate training, along with opportunities to just “be a dog” (sniffing, digging, rolling, lying in the grass, running, playing, chewing on a stick, or stalking bugs and other small critters…)

 Cooperative Care: Vet and Grooming